duaneleem/pg-koa-auth/README.md

-# pg-koa-auth
+# Playground: KoaJS Authentication
-Playground: KoaJS Authentication
+We will be testing out KoaJS Sessions for authentication.